-When it comes to ransomware and phishing, the user is both the strongest defense and the weakest link.
+When it comes to ransomware and phishing, the user is both the strongest defence and the weakest link.
 Hardware and software can only go so far to protect your systems, but if the user is knowledgeable, ransomware and phishing can be more preventable.

 - Be very careful about opening unsolicited attachments – most Windows ransomware has been embedded in documents distributed as email attachments